grayodesa/terminal42/wp-content/plugins/pixelyoursite/readme.txt

 = PixelYourSite 1.0 =

-* A new plugin is borne: It will let you manage the Facebook Pixel with just a few clicks
+* A new plugin is born: It will let you manage the Facebook Pixel with just a few clicks

 == Upgrade Notice ==